dssl-csu/topics/README.md

 # topics
-Populate weekly topics on website for Data Science and Statistical Learning Journal Club @ CSU
+Weekly topics for Data Science and Statistical Learning Journal Club @ CSU

+# To contribute